ShakoP/pdsnd_github/README.md

 ### Files used
 Include the files used
+Used the bikeshare_2.py file

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Credit to the UDACITY platform